yaroslavvb/learning-rotations/README.md

 ![Convergence of the three updates at d = 128 against theory](large_d_collapse.png)

-At $d = 128$, gradient descent rides its theory line exactly; the constrained methods run parallel to theirs, lifted by a small constant acquired during the early nonlinear transient.

 ## Implementation

 The figure reproduces in about two seconds on a laptop: